 More on Local News

-(Washington, DC) Today, Rep. Grace F. Napolitano (D-El Monte) welcomed Dr. Patricia Venegas to deliver the opening prayer at the U.S. House of Representatives.
+(WASHINGTON, DC) Today, Rep. Grace F. Napolitano (D-El Monte) welcomed Pastor Kevin Yriarte to deliver the opening prayer in the U.S. House of Representatives.

 (EL MONTE, CA) Rep. Grace F. Napolitano (CA-32) appeared on NBC4’s “Today in LA” this morning to discuss current gun violence prevention measures in Congress, reject the link between mental illness and gun violence, and express the need for humane immigration policies and reform.
 Below are excerpts from the interview.

 “They never lost hope or gave up,” she said.
 “It is a true testament to the life and sacrifice of this serviceman, who was decorated with the National Defense Medal, Vietnam Service Medal and the Vietnam Campaign Medal, that his loved ones remained so dedicated to ensuring he was not forgotten.
 His service, patriotism, and memory deserve to live on, which is why I’m proud to introduce this resolution with Congresswoman (Grace) Napolitano.”

 For seven years, Congresswoman Grace Napolitano has held an annual veterans forum in Azusa to connect San Gabriel Valley veterans with the U.S. Department of Veterans Affairs, whose Los Angeles and Long Beach medical centers can be prohibitively far away.

 “We take care of any veterans, homeless or not,” Napolitano, D-El Monte, said.
 “It’s important that the VA gets to know what the needs are for veterans in the San Gabriel Valley.”